Satyaki233/Satyaki233/README.md

 - 👋 Hi, I’m Satyaki De Sarkar
-- 👀 I’m interested in App Devlopment and argumented Reality
+- 👀 I’m interested in Cloud Computing and Artificial Intelligence
-- 🌱 I’m currently learning App Devlopment
+- 🌱 I’m currently learning App Devlopment, Kubernetes
 - 💞️ I’m looking to collaborate on Argumented Reality Using Android
-- 📫 How to reach me satyakidev@gmail.com
+- 📫 How to reach me satyakidesarkar2017@gmail.com
 - ✨ My Linked in Profile https://www.linkedin.com/in/satyaki-de-sarkar/

 <!---